BostonCybernetics-Training/GhidraAutomations/README.md

 Watch the instructional video: [Introduction to the Ghidra API](https://youtu.be/XMd_LbcuQ44) Get the Jupyter notebook and [material](https://github.com/BostonCybernetics-Training/GhidraAutomations/tree/main/Ghidra_API_Introduction)

+Are you brand new to the Ghidra API and Ghidra scripting?
+Or perhaps you find yourself drowning in API documents without a deeper understanding of how to navigate which was is up.
+Check out this material to demystify the API.
+This is a great place to start!

 ## Extracting Mnemonic Frequency with Ghidra Scripting
 Watch the instructional video [Mnemonic Frequency](https://youtu.be/-IcugoENri8) Get the Jupyter notebook and [material](https://github.com/BostonCybernetics-Training/GhidraAutomations/tree/main/MnemonicFrequency)

+Once you have a basic understanding of the API, you might be asking yourself, "so what?"
+Check out this material to begin to answer that question.
+We'll extract the frequency of mnemonics in a binary, then visualize the data using Jupyter and Python.

 ## Writing a Ghidra Python Script to Identify Vulnerable Functions
 Watch the instructional video [Vulnerable Functions](https://youtu.be/_NMxADLzP5Y) Get the Jupyter notebook and [material](https://github.com/BostonCybernetics-Training/GhidraAutomations/tree/main/PotentiallyVulnerableFunctions)

+Finally, we'll learn how to write a Ghidra Python script to idetentify potentially vulnerable functions in a binary.
+Then, we'll discover how to apply that script to a batch of binaries using Ghidra in headless mode.